Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/understand.typ

   ],
   [
     == What is Collision?
     Collision is a reciprocal interaction between two masses for a very short interval wherein the momentum and energy of the colliding masses change.

-    == How do they relate to to the ladybrown?
+    == How does it relate to to the ladybrown?
-    When the ladybrown grabs a ring from the intake, a collision between the ladybrown’s gussets and the ring occurs.
+    When the ladybrown grabs a ring from the intake, a collision between the ladybrown's gussets and the ring occurs.
 Therefore, the momentum and energy of the ring changes.
   ],
-    image("understand/Understand_ Collision.excalidraw.svg"),
+  image("understand/collision.excalidraw.svg"),
 )